Leonard Center Room 53

 HEALTH INSURANCE COVERAGE FOR 2015-2016

 Macalester College requires ALL students show proof of comprehensive ACA-compliant personal health insurance coverage.
 Health insurance is NOT required to use the health and wellness services offered at the college but is needed for any care or service off-campus and to participate in intercollegiate athletics.
-All students are charged for the health insurance on their first tuition bill in July.
-Macalester students are required to show proof of their personal/family health insurance coverage for 2015-2016.

 Health Services strongly advises students to check their existing policy to determine if they meet the following requirements for Macalester: